cmkobel/gBGC/README.md

 The reason why these genes are not included in the PHI test is that the individual genes do not have enough informative sites to test significance.

 The conclusion then must be that ClonalFrameML has more power than PHI.
 And also, as stated in the ClonalFrameML paper - ClonalFrameML has a tendency to underestimate values of high R/theta in the case where phylogenetic grouping and recombination are happening at the same time.
+This effect might be visible in __figure 10 pane B__.